mattermost/mattermost-developer-documentation/site/content/integrate/apps/interactivity/dynamic-form-example/_index.md

 };
 ```

-Now we have a functioning form that allows the user to attach a post to a new ticket, along with the public bot post that links to the new post.
+Now we have a functioning form that allows the user to attach a post to a new ticket, along with a reply `Post` made by our bot that links to the new ticket.

 ### Static select values

 This form works for simple use cases, but ticket systems are usually more complicated than this.
 What if we have some labels the user needs to choose from?
 We'll call the labels "tags" in this example so as to not get confused with the `label` field for the select options.

-If the App is providing a fixed set of values, we can use a `static_select` field.
+If the App needs to provide a fixed set of values, we can use a `static_select` field.
 Let's add this field to our form's `fields` array:

 ```ts
 const tagsField: AppField = {